 Instructor: Taught American Literature, Film and American Studies.
 Started as a Teaching Assistant, then was hired upon graduation as a full time instructor for courses listed above.

 Alabama Arts and Humanities Foundation Grant for $25,000.
-Grant was given to produce multi-media presentation on Alabama waterways and American culture.
+Grant was given to produce a multimedia presentation on Alabama waterways and American culture.
 1981.

 Self-Help, Psychology, Recovery, Creativity & Relationships